 This will all vary by where you are choosing to get married, and it’s part of why hiring a local elopement photographer is especially helpful for understanding the rules of various places and what good options you have!
 Most photographers who specialize in elopements include location assistance as a part of their services and if you’re planning to have guests, it is especially helpful!

 If you are thinking of having more than about 10 guests, this post on Colorado microwedding venues might be helpful!
 While you might think 20 or 30 guests doesn’t seem like that many people (and it isn’t compared to a traditional wedding), when you start to consider the logistics of a group of this size, you can understand why it’s important to find a venue or other place you can reserve.

 Similar to the above point about traveling, you will want to consider the accessibility of any locations you choose when including guests.

-While you may love the idea of an 8 mile hike to a stunning ceremony location in the mountains, perhaps not all of your friends and family will be up for the adventure.
+While you may love the idea of an 4 mile round trip hike to a stunning ceremony location in the mountains, perhaps not all of your friends and family will be up for the adventure.

 Similar to a traditional wedding, while many people love the idea of having their kids or their relatives’ or friends’ kids as a part of their elopement, others may want an adult only wedding day.

 Consider that when you invite guests to your elopement, they may assume their children will also be invited.
-You may have to have a conversation with them about why you want to have an adult only celebration, and feathers may get ruffled.
+If you do want to have an adult only celebration, you may have to have a conversation with them about why you’re planning this, and feathers may get ruffled.

 If your elopement guests are coming from out of town and bringing their children, consider hiring a licensed and reputable babysitting service if you want to only include adults.